hunkim/deep_architecture_genealogy/README.md

 # Deep Architecture Genealogy
 There are so many new models and architectures.
-If you find something inetresting and worth paying attention to, please let us know.
+If you find something interesting and worth paying attention to, please send us a pull requests (PR) and write issues.
-## Mindmap Coggle Link
-https://coggle.it/diagram/Wf5mYoJbsgABUF9P
+`README.md` is automatically generated.
+Please send PRs on the `Neural Net Arch Genealogy.txt` file.## Mindmap Coggle Link https://coggle.it/diagram/Wf5mYoJbsgABUF9P
 ![https://coggle.it/diagram/Wf5mYoJbsgABUF9P](Neural_Net_Arch_Genealogy.png)
 ## Text Version